A Night in Dieppe

 “Only about ten minutes away.
 Smelt delicious.”

 They both watched as I emptied my jean pockets of a few coins.
-Even a croissant from this shop would be better than nothing, but I wasn’t sure I had enough for that.
-I then checked the pockets of my leather jacket, knowing they were empty, more in hope than expectation, but deep in the recess, I felt something and pulled out a folded fifty franc note.
+Even a croissant would be better than nothing but I wasn’t sure I had enough.
+I checked the pockets of my leather jacket more in hope than expectation, but deep in the recess I felt something and pulled out a folded fifty franc note.

 I unfolded it to check it was real.
-It was like the famous scene in Charlie and the Chocolate Factory where Charlie Bucket discovers Willy Wonka’s golden ticket, followed by a memory that Aunty Lollipop had given me some spending money in Paris.
-I had completely forgotten.
-I now had two options.
-I could sneak off and spend it all on myself, pig out on pastries.
-But firstly, I didn’t know where this bakery was, and secondly, my travelling companions were hungry.
-Wouldn’t I want to eat if they had money?
-Plus, 50 Francs was enough to feed all of us.
+It was like Charlie Bucket discovering Willy Wonka’s golden ticket.
+I remembered that Aunty Lollipop had given me some spending money in Paris.
+I had completely forgot.
+I could sneak off and pig out on pastries, but my travelling companions were hungry too.
+Plus we had just bonded.

 “You are a good man.
 We will send you a cheque when we get back to England.
-Won’t we, Ryan.”
+Wont’t we Ryan?”

-Ryan nodded in the affirmative, although I wasn’t sure if cheque books and him were a thing.
+Ryan nodded in the affirmative although I wasn’t sure if cheque books and him were really a thing.

-Fortunes were changing.
-The top of the sun’s head had appeared on the horizon, bringing new warmth and daylight.
-We stood up and stretched, excited that we now had a little expedition.
-Not only would this kill some time, but it would also fill our bellies.
-I imagined a steaming cup of coffee and a pain rasion.
-Or maybe I would go for a good old cup of English breakfast tea and a croquet-monsieur.
-A salty ham and cheese toastie filled with gooey bechamel sauce.
+Our fortunes were changing.
+The sun’s head had appeared on the horizon too, bringing new warmth and daylight.
+We all stood up and stretched excited that we had a little expedition.
+Not only would this kill some time but would also fill our bellies.
+I imagined a steaming cup of coffee and a pain aux raisin.
+Or maybe I would go for a good old cup of English breakfast tea and a croque monsieur.
+A salty ham and cheese toastie filled with gooey bechemal sauce.
 Food of the gods.
-The crunch to goo ratio was essential to get right, but it was something the French had mastered to a fine art – we were in safe hands.

 5:00 am

-We followed Ryan along the streets towards the town centre, a strange entourage on a pilgrimage for food.
-Not unlike the three wise men with all focus on getting to our destination.
-The conversation could flow once our bellies were full.
-We might bond and become life-long friends.
-After a few twists and turns, glowing in the distance, we could see a little corner shop bathed in golden light.
-Not quite a manger in Bethlehem, but not far off.
-It was a hive of activity, packed with all sorts of groceries, everything you might need at 5:00 am.
+We followed Ryan along the streets towards the town centre, a strange entourage on a pilgrimage.
+After a few twists and turns, glowing in the distance we could see a little corner shop bathed in golden light.
+Not quite a manger in Bethlehem but not far off.
+It was a hive of activity, packed with all sorts of groceries, everything you might need at 5am.
 Plus the smell of fresh bread and pastries being baked.
 What kind of heaven was this?
-I imagined biting into a warm pain raison or pain chocolate, and my dry mouth and empty stomach began to ache with pleasure.
+My dry mouth and empty stomach began to ache with pleasure.

 “Give me the money,” said Brian.
 “I speak perfect French and will order us a banquet.”

 I handed over the fifty franc note somewhat hesitantly.
 Should I not be buying the food?
-But in some ways, it was nice for someone else to take charge.
-Choosing what food to eat would be next to impossible.
-Plus, the shop was a bit too cramped and busy to fit all three of us.
-Brian disappeared inside, and we waited.
+But choosing would be next to impossible.
+Plus the shop was too small to fit all three of us.
+Brian disappeared inside and we waited.
 Whatever he bought would hit the spot.

-The sun was rising higher in the sky against a beautiful red sky.
-I noticed a couple of seagulls circling above—the promise of a new day and the promise of hunger being satisfied.
-We had done the hard bit – it was all downhill now.
-The pleasure was in the relief—the end to pain.
+The sun was rising higher in the sky and with it a beautiful red dawn.
+I noticed a couple of seagulls circling above.
+The promise of a new day and our hunger being satisfied.
+We had done the hard bit.
+It was all down hill now.
+The pleasure was in the relief.
+The end to pain.
 I suddenly felt a wave of profound happiness.
-I closed my eyes, feeling the warmth of the sun on my back as the birds above made their familiar screech, the joyful sound of the seaside.
-I breathed in deep, taking in the salty notes of the sea and the sweet, comforting smell of fresh bread and pastry from this magical little bakery – purveyors of sugar and spice and all things nice.
+I closed my eyes feeling the warmth of the sun on my back as the birds above made their familiar screech, the happy sound of the seaside.
+I breathed in deep taking in the salty notes of the sea and the sweet, comforting smell of fresh bread and pastry from this magical little bakery – purveyors of sugar and spice and all things nice.

-Five long minutes passed.
-Brian was taking his time, but eventually, after what seemed a lifetime, he reappeared from the shop clutching two carrier bags packed full of goodies and started marching back to our base camp at the ferry depot.
+Brian was taking his time.
+But eventually, he re-appeared clutching two carrier bags packed full of goodies and started marching back to our base camp at the ferry depot.

 “Can’t we eat now?”
 I pleaded.

 I didn’t mind eating in the street like a dog.
 I was drooling like a dog.
-We hurried along behind, but his long legs and purposeful strides made it hard to keep up with him.
-My hunger had now taken on a new dimension.
-I had never experienced hunger like this – I felt light-headed and dizzy.
+We hurried along behind, but his long legs and large purposeful strides meant it was hard to keep up with him.
+My hunger had taken on a new almost psychedelic dimension.
 What on earth had he bought?
-I was expecting three bacon sarnies and three cups of tea.
+I was expecting three bacon sarnies and three cups of tea but Brian was loaded with stuff.

 “Did you get pastries?
 Toasties?
 Hot sausage and mustard?”

-I looked at Ryan for some moral support, but he was trailing behind and seemed less bothered about the need to get food in his gob.
+I looked at Ryan for some moral support but he was trailing behind and seemed less bothered about the food.

-Eventually, we arrived back at base camp.
+Eventually we arrived back at base camp.
 Brian plonked the two carrier bags down.
-He rummaged through his sacks like Santa Claus, and the first thing he produced was a packet of paper napkins decorated with bunnies skipping around in meadows.
+He rummaged through his sacks like Santa Claus and the first thing he produced was a packet of paper napkins.
+They were decorated with bunnies skipping around in meadows

 I was confused.
 These weren’t edible.
 What a complete waste of money.